0xPolygonMiden/miden-base/docs/architecture/transactions/overview.md

 Network transactions are useful for two reasons:

 1. Clients may not have sufficient resources to generate zk-proofs.
-2. Executing many transactions against the same public account by different clients is challenging as the account state changes after every transaction.
-In this case, the Miden Node / Operator acts as a "synchronizer" as they can execute transactions sequentially and feed the output of the previous transaction into the subsequent one.
+2. Executing many transactions against the same public account by different clients is challenging, as the account state changes after every transaction.
+Due to this, the Miden node/operator acts as a "synchronizer" to execute transactions sequentially by feeding the output of the previous transaction into the input of the next.

 </br>